JohannesLorenz/lmms-wiki/Packaging-Ubuntu-PPA.md

 > **Note:** This is a BZR packaging cheatsheet from a community member.
 This wiki (and all wikis in general) are maintained by community members.
-If find this article useful and can improve upon it, please do!
+If you find this article useful and can improve upon it, please do!

 ---